 - 1. Service Requirements (beyond traditional therapy approaches and outside Medicaid coverage and limitations).
 Typical examples of non-reimbursable activity include: - a.
 Sessions in excess of Medicaid daily limits (Medicaid), - b.
 Sessions in excess of Medicaid annual limits (i.e., weekly sessions) - c.
 On call responsibilities (24/7): this is not typically a requirement for community mental health outpatient services, but is for several EBPs. - d.
 Caseload limits: for a traditional community mental health outpatient service model, caseloads are generally 20-30 clients.
 This supports bi-monthly visits (26 sessions/year) and all of the associated travel, documentation, management and supervision. - With many EBP's caseloads are capped at lower levels (i.e., 10-12, meaning providing more services and greater intensity to fewer clients), but this also means more services that will be beyond the scope or limitations of the Medicaid program. - ii.
-There may be activity in one or all of the following areas: - 1.
-Crisis intervention/after-hours support - 2.
+There may be activity in one or all of the following areas:

+- 1. Crisis intervention/after-hours support - 2.
 Collateral contacts (school, day care, other agencies involved in the child's case) - 3.
 Care coordination (necessary in cases where no case manager is assigned, i.e., in home family support, prevention). - 4.
 Participation in multi-disciplinary staffing/case reviews in consultation with other professionals involved in the case. - 5.
 Requirements for parent education, support groups, socialization events, etc. - 6.
-Requirements for community resource development and networking
+Requirements for community resource development and networking - e.

-- e.
 Additional documentation requirements: If any of the services are covered by title IV-E under FFPSA, there are documentation requirements regarding services delivered to eligible title IV-E populations.
 Further, other jurisdictions have found that Medicaid documentation requirements are different than the intervention-specific documentation requirements supporting training and fidelity components of the model.
 These conflicting requirements can be burdensome, interfere with the clinician's ability to effectively implement the model to fidelity, and ultimately reduce the ability of the clinician to provide services to families. - 2.
 Staffing Requirements (outside of the required provider qualifications of Medicaid), this affects what services are reimbursable and expenses not covered by the Medicaid rate. - a.
-Staffing qualifications less than Medicaid: For several EBP's the staffing requirement may be a "bachelor degreed professional" or a paraprofessional, but the service to be billed requires a master's degree.
-These services are typically non-reimbursable. - b.
-Staffing qualifications exceed Medicaid: Medicaid requires a master's degree or licensed clinician for most community behavioral health services.
+Staffing qualifications less than Medicaid State Plan: For several EBP's, such as Family Centered Treatment (FCT) and Multisystemic Therapy (MST), the practice requires services to be provided by a "bachelor degreed professional" or, in some cases, a "paraprofessional".
+However, under Nebraska's current Medicaid State Plan, a master's level clinician must provide or supervise the service in order for it to be reimbursed by Medicaid.
+This is true even if the evidence-based intervention does not require this level of education to provide the service.
+As a result, service capacity is severely limited due to a lack of qualified providers. - b.
+Staffing qualifications exceed Medicaid State Plan: Medicaid requires a master's degree or licensed clinician for most community behavioral health services.
 The rate supports an annual salary for the clinician of approximately \$40K.
 However, once a clinician is trained in an evidence-based practice, to be competitive, they should be making a significantly higher salary.
-Unless the rate for Medicaid is increased for EBPs, costs will likely have to shift to other funding sources, or may result in higher turnover, which affects EBP fidelity. - 3.
-Training and Supervision Requirements (beyond traditional therapy approaches) - a.
-Training costs: These are hard costs of the training (paid to the EBP developer). - b.
-Trainee time in training: This is the time that therapists must spend in training for the EBP that may not be covered under the current Medicaid rate structure. - c.
-Additional supervision requirements: Under normal accreditation standards and Medicaid requirements, master's level clinicians receive monthly 1:1 supervision and monthly group supervision.
-Several of the EBP's require weekly supervision. - d.
-Requirements for on-site Train the trainers and or Site Credentialing: Some EBP's require (or strongly encourage) sites to develop their own train the trainer capacity and/or be credentialed as a provider "site".
-These are additional costs not covered under the current Medicaid rate structure.
+Unless the rate for Medicaid is increased for EBPs, costs will likely have to shift to other funding sources, or may result in higher turnover, which affects EBP fidelity.